 I don’t have a theory around it.
 I don’t think that’s happening anywhere.
 I don’t know where younger people in particular are being encouraged to dream big.
 That’s why I love meeting your son, Henry, and seeing him being in your echo system.
 He’s watching that lived out.
 I don’t know what his life is going to look like 10 or 20 years from now, but I know it’s going to be big.
 It’s our responsibility, Steve.
 I’ll give you a quick example.
 I was talking to a guy, he’s in the mortgage industry.
 As you mentioned, he does very well and he makes a lot of money.
 It turns out he was a drummer early in his life before he got into this business.
 When I asked him to dream a little bit, he’s like, “I don’t know.
 I’m thinking about investing in real estate.”
 “Where’s that taking you?”
 “I don’t know.”
 “Humor me, dream a little bit.”
 He said, “I don’t know.
 I guess I’d want to play music.”
 I said, “Have you ever watched the TV show Songland?”
 He said, “It’s my favorite show.”
 Do you watch this, Steve?

 It’s rare and a little subjective, but there will sometimes be people you find 'uncoachable.'
-Click To Tweet
+Share on XI’ve seen a couple of episodes yet.

 It is a genius where they’ve got young songwriters that come on in front of these record producers.
 There’s one artist for the film, Fast And Furious, Hobbs and Shaw, they were looking for a song.
 He’s in Nashville, I said, “What if in your town, you invested in a building and the first floor was a studio and you did something similar to this for songwriters, but you also had a place where maybe kids and young people could come in and gig and enjoy it?
 What if the second storey was an apartment that paid for the first storey?”
 You could see his eyes getting bigger like, “I could do that.”
 “Yes, you could do that.”
 To me, that’s our greatest opportunity and it is certainly my greatest pleasure.
 I love that you brought it up because we all need to dream a bit bigger.